Are you introverted or extroverted?

 What’s an Ambivert

-An ambivert is an individual with the qualities and traits of both introversion and extroversion.
+An ambivert is an individual with the traits of both introversion and extroversion.

 Basically, an ambivert is in the middle of the extroversion continuum.